BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.

 This has been manifested in many auto-tuning libraries that use machine learning.
+Spafford et. al. [@spafford2010maestro], Chaimov et. al. [@chaimov2014toward] and, Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of performing generic autotuning of dynamic execution parameters in OpenCL kernels.

-One of particular interest is OpenTuner [@ansel:pact:2014] since it has already been employed by Price and McIntosh-Smith [@price2017analyzing] to improve the performance of OpenCL applications.
+One auto-tuning library of particular interest is OpenTuner [@ansel:pact:2014] since it has already been employed by Price and McIntosh-Smith [@price2017analyzing] to improve the performance of OpenCL applications.
 The OpenTuner library requires the search space to be defined in order to effect the runtime performance of the application.
 These take the forms of command line of compile time arguments -- and are known as the configuration parameter when performing application execution.
 Next, machine learning techniques are used employing a black box mechanism to effectively search for the optimal configuration parameter arguments in the search space.